Partners for the Tutor/Mentor Conferences

 Speakers and workshop presenters are volunteers!

 All of the people who make time to do presentations are volunteers, who partner with the Tutor/Mentor Connection to make this conference possible.
-This list of speakers who participated in the June 2013 conference represents the type of presenters who will participate in the future conferences.
+Visit this page to find archives showing speakers who participated in past conferences.
+These are the type of presenters who will participate in the future conferences.

 Want to help plan

 The Tutor/Mentor Connection (T/MC) is now a program of the Tutor/Mentor Institute, LLC.
 We continue to depend on the volunteer actions of many individuals and organization to organize the May and November Conferences each year.
 All of our speakers are volunteers who donate their time.
 Many come from other cities and pay for their own travel and lodging expenses.
 Without this help, we could not keep the fees for the conference so low or offer as many scholarships as we do.
 In this way, all of our speakers are partners in this effort.
 We thank you all.